-The tables, based on the principles in Taxation Ruling TR 2004/16 - Plant in residential properties, set out whether an item may be eligible for a capital works deduction or a deduction for decline in value and, for the latter, include the Commissioner's determination of effective life.
+The tables, based on the principles in Taxation Ruling TR 2004/16 - Income tax: plant in residential properties, set out whether an item may be eligible for a capital works deduction or a deduction for decline in value and, for the latter, the tables include the Commissioner's determination of effective life.
 See Which effective life can you use? on the next page for information about the effective life you can use.